ioccc-src/winner/bugs.md

 cases it fails to generate some of the files (others are okay) at all (empty files).

-He gives a tip on the problem: main() requires the second, third and fourth arg to be a `char **`.
-This didn't use to be the case and some compilers like gcc don't complain.
-He was able to get `main()` to be correct BUT a feature is that it uses ROT13 to decrypt the function `znva` to be main in generated files.
+He gives these tips on the problem: `main()`'s second, third and fourth args are supposed to be a `char **`.
+This didn't use to be the case and some compilers like gcc don't complain. `clang` however does.
+Cody was able to get `main()` to be correct BUT a feature is that it uses ROT13 to decrypt the function `znva` to be main in _generated files_ (see the [README.md](1989/westley/README.md) for details).
 Since that function does not have the correct types when converted to main() it fails to compile.
 But as he said changing the type causes either a segfault or files not generated at all. `ver1`, `ver2` and `ver3` are the problematic ones.
 The segfault happens when running the main program.
+Cody fixed that but as noted as for the generated files only `ver0` will compile with clang.

 # 1990

 ## [1990/jaw](1990/jaw/jaw.c) ([README.md](1990/jaw/README.md))

-### Status: INABIAF - please do not fix
+## STATUS: INABIAF - please **DO NOT** fix

 [Cody Boone Ferguson](/winners.html#Cody_Boone_Ferguson) fixed the scripts to work in modern systems.
-He notes however that the command in the try section, the one to test the official C entry, appears to not work with macOS, giving:
+He notes however that the command in the try section, the one to test the official C entry, **appears** (the keyword!) to not work with macOS, giving:

 ```sh